 After you’re done with the timeline, the next step is to add information such as contact, skills, accomplishments, hobbies, and languages spoken around the timeline.
 Check out these two timeline resume examples we have prepared for you to see PowerPoint’s superpowers in action.

-Timeline resume design (light mode)
+Timeline resume design (light background)

-Timeline resume design (dark mode)
+Timeline resume design (dark background)

 Bonus: You can easily save the timeline as an image (PNG with transparency) and import it into a regular resume to enhance readability.
 Here’s how our timeline resumes would look in a portrait format.
 You can also download these samples as a PowerPoint file and customize with your own data.